martinsolent/Adobe-After-Effects-Turorial/AE_Walk_Thru/Adobe_After_Effects.md

 or Drag and Drop to Project Panel

 Asset is now in Project Panel.
-Note it display info such as size and colour
+Note it displays info such as size and colour

 ![](AE_IMAGES/img_in_project_pannel.png)